motiejus/erlmpc/README.md

 erlmpc
 ======

-Erlang web-based MPD client
+Erlang web-based MPD client.

-Uses these buzzwords:
+Major highlights (a.k.a. buzzwords):

 * PIQI.
-The most awesomest thing after Proper.
+The awesomest thing after Proper.
+Look at my separation of concerns :)
 * Websockets.
-Actions in browser are really visible immediatly.
+Actions are really visible immediately in browser.
-* Cowboy for wrapping it all up ;)

 How to use: